 And, in an effort to help you earn some dollar, we’ve put together this step by step guide.
 Send us some of your earnings maybe?

-Earn money from YouTube
+How to earn money from YouTube

 Straight in there with the killer question, you shrewd lot.
 Well, the answer is a bit of a mixed bag really, if we’re honest.

 While you might be lucky and find a video clip of yours goes viral and earns you £100,000 (like the guy who uploaded a clip of one of his son’s biting the other one’s finger), this is very unlikely.
 That said, if you have got something funny, by all means give it a shot.

 You’re much more likely to build up revenue by getting an audience through constant content, whether you’re making vlogs, cat videos or just talking about custard creams.You might remember the tale of 17 year old Fred Pye – he hit the news recently for earning £24,000 a year by making walk-throughs for Grand Theft Auto.

 But as we said, it isn’t all like this.
 Livie Rose, a beauty blogger from Brighton says her pay fluctuates from thousands one month to £50 the next, and some people only report a few pounds here and there.